Sarveshgithub/Sarvesh/README.md

   - ## [sfdc-lwc-lightning-datatable](https://github.com/Sarveshgithub/sfdc-lwc-lightning-datatable)
     - This is generic lighting data table , which is build in lwc.
 The customization are done by design attributes.
     - 📣 Shout out! to contributers of this project.
-Feel free to constribute!
+Feel free to contribute!
       <a href="https://github.com/Sarveshgithub/sfdc-lwc-lightning-datatable/graphs/contributors">
       <img src="https://contrib.rocks/image?repo=Sarveshgithub/sfdc-lwc-lightning-datatable" />
       </a>